 It's natural that you would like to cut that time by half at least and protect your kids’ lives.
 However, child safety is not only about the amount of time they spend using screen media, but also about what they do in their digital world.

 Can I restrict time kids spend playing video games?
 Is their communication appropriate?
-And how do I block texts on Android or filter content if they happen to be explicit?
+And how do I block texts on Android or filter out topics and content if they happen to be explicit?
 In addition to showing you the exact location of your kid, the Pumpic mobile monitoring app answers your numerous questions and allows you to control the target device usage in various possible ways.

 It's time to face it, 9 hours in front of screen media definitely beats those few hours you have face to face with your kid daily.
 In the modern world, where 67% of teens own a smartphone, 53% of tweens possess their own tablet, there is no way you can watch over you children without a mobile monitoring app.